 How do you keep a lawn lush and green, even during the long, hot days of summer?
-Watering too much means you’re wasting money and valuable natural resources, but if you don’t water enough, your lawn can turn dry and brown.
+Watering too much means you’re wasting money and valuable natural resources, but if you don’t water enough, your lawn can turn yellow and brown.
 Read on for lawn watering guidelines and helpful watering lawn care tips.

 Lawn Watering Guidelines